Limit Order Books: A Mathematical Description of an LOB

-\begin{mydef} The \emph{mean bid-side relative depth profile between times $t_1$ and $t_2$} is the set of all ordered pairs $(\Delta_x(p), \bar{N}_b(\Delta_x(p),t_1,t_2))$.
-The \emph{mean ask-side relative depth profile between times $t_1$ and $t_2$} is the set of all ordered pairs $(\Delta_x(p), \bar{N}_a(\Delta_x(p),t_1,t_2))$.\end{mydef} The relative depth profile provides no information about the actual prices at which trades occur, nor does it contain information about $s(t)$ or $m(t)$.
-However, order arrival rates have been widely observed to depend on relative prices and not actual prices (see, e.g., \cite{Biais:1995, Bouchaud:2002, Potters:2003, Zovko:2002}), so it is common to consider the relative depth profiles and $b(t)$ and $a(t)$ together, in order to gain the full picture of LOB dynamics.
+\begin{mydef} The \emph{mean bid-side relative depth profile between times $t_1$ and $t_2$} is the set of all ordered pairs $(p, \overline{N}^b(p,t_1,t_2))$.
+The \emph{mean ask-side relative depth profile between times $t_1$ and $t_2$} is the set of all ordered pairs $(p, \overline{N}^a(p,t_1,t_2))$.\end{mydef} Relative depth profiles provide no information about the absolute prices at which trades occur, nor do they contain information about the bid-ask spread or mid price.
+However, several studies have concluded that order arrival rates depend on relative prices rather than actual prices (see, e.g., \citet{Biais:1995, Bouchaud:2002, Potters:2003, Zovko:2002}), so it is common to consider the relative depth profiles and $b(t)$ and $a(t)$ simultaneously.

-It is often also useful to study the properties of all active limit orders together.

-\begin{mydef}The \emph{total depth available on the bid side of the LOB at time $t$}, denoted $\hat{N}_{b}(t)$, is the total size of all active buy orders at time $t$, The \emph{total depth available on the ask side of the LOB at time $t$} is defined similarly: \end{mydef}